State and Federal Programs

 AHFC Energy Efficiency Revolving Loan Fund- Intended to help public buildings become more energy efficient, this program finances retrofits for State of Alaska, school district, university, and municipal buildings.
 The first step is to fill out and submit a Retrofit Energy Assessment for Loan (REAL) form.

 Village Energy Efficiency Program- The Alaska Energy Authority provides energy efficiency audits and improvements to community buildings primarily in rural Alaska through the Village Energy Efficiency Program (VEEP).
 Started in 2005, 51 villages received energy efficiency improvements with Denali Commission funding, followed by 21 villages funded through ARRA in 2010-2012.
-An application period is now open until August 12, 2013 for another round of funding, focusing primarily on communities with the highest cost of energy and the greatest volume of fuel use.
+Seven projects were selected to receive Village Energy Efficiency Program funds in 2013.

 Contact: Rebecca Garrett, Alaska Energy Authority firstname.lastname@example.org (907) 771-3042